 - Educating Capital Health staff about providing care that promotes a sense of safety and empowerment for victims of violence and peer-to-peer support for health care workers.

-Participants go on to work with their TSC and the program coordinator to determine which program partner can provide services that are best suited to their specific needs.
-After that, case managers and participants develop a care plan that outlines their specific needs, including ongoing safety concerns, referrals to other partner and/or affiliate agencies, and connections to local social services such as criminal justice advocacy, legal assistance, mental health/substance abuse therapists, mentoring programs, job training, housing and transportation, outpatient medical care, and more.
+Participants go on to work with their TOS and the program coordinator to determine which program partner can provide services that are best suited to their specific needs.
+After that, case managers and participants develop a care plan that outlines their specific needs, including ongoing safety concerns, referrals to other partner and/or affiliate agencies, and connections to local social services such as criminal justice advocacy, legal assistance, mental health/substance abuse therapists, mentoring programs, job training, housing and transportation, outpatient medical care and more.

 Research shows that post-traumatic stress disorder symptoms in victims of violence subside and the likelihood of planned or executed retaliation decreases when the victim’s behavioral health needs are addressed.
 Capital Health’s VICTORY program expands the flexibility and availability of community-based mental health/substance abuse services offered regardless of participants’ ability to pay.
 Each of our partner organizations in the program employs a master's level therapist to offer participants a broader range of expertise and options for care that foster an environment of safety and empowerment.
 From the initial connection at the time of crisis in the trauma center, VICTORY participants experience a comprehensive continuum of voluntary care, from crisis response and emergency planning to case management that addresses mental health/ substance abuse treatment and other needs.